Swedish Navy

 The Swedish Navy (Svenska marinen) is the maritime service branch of the Swedish Armed Forces.
-It is composed of surface and submarine naval units – the Fleet (Flottan), formally sometimes referred to as the Royal Navy (Kungliga Flottan) – as well as marine units, the Amphibious Corps (Amfibiekåren).
+It is composed of surface and submarine naval units – the Fleet (Flottan), sometimes formally referred to as the Royal Navy (Kungliga Flottan) – as well as marine units, the Amphibious Corps (Amfibiekåren).

 Founded under King Gustav Vasa in 1522, the Swedish navy is one of the oldest continuously serving navies in the world, celebrating its 500th anniversary in 2022.

 History

 Early Swedish kings (c.
 9th–14th centuries) organised a Swedish Navy along the coastline through ledungen.
 This involved combined rowing and sailing ships (without artillery).
 This system became obsolete with the development of society and changes in military technology.
 No later than in the 14th century, the duty to serve in ledungen was replaced by a tax.
 In 1427, when Sweden was part of the Kalmar Union (with Denmark and Norway), Swedish warships did however participate in the naval battle of Öresund against the Hanseatic League.
 It is unclear how this force was organised and exactly on what basis.

 On 7 June 1522, one year after the separation of Sweden from the Kalmar Union, Gustav Vasa purchased a number of ships from the Hanseatic town of Lübeck.
 Official Swedish histories since the 19th century have often recorded this day as the birth of the current Swedish Navy.
 The museum ship in Stockholm was a 17th-century ship of the Royal Swedish Navy (Kungliga flottan).